The Bayesian Approach To Inverse Problems: Introduction

 Here $\eta\in H$ is noise and $G(u):=v(1)=e^{-A}u$.
 Formally this looks like an infinite dimensional linear version of the inverse problem \eqref{11}, extended from finite dimensions to a Hilbert space setting.
+However, the infinite dimensional setting throws up significant new issues.
+To see this, assume that there is $\beta_c>0$ such that $\eta$ has regularity $\mathcal {H}^\beta$ if and only if $\beta<\beta_c$.
+Then $y$ is not in the image space of $G$ which is, of course, contained in $\cap_{s>0} \mathcal {H}^s$.
+Applying the formal inverse of $G$ to $y$ results in an object which is not in $H$.

-However the operator $e^A: H \rightarrow H$ is not continuous and so we need regularization to make sense of the problem.
-Thus, if the noise $\eta \in H$, it will not be possible to simply apply $G^{-1}$ to $y$, difficulty $1.$ from the preceding subsection.
-We will apply a Bayesian approach and hence will need to put probability measures on the Hilbert space $H$; in particular we will want to study $\mathbb{P}(u)$, $\mathbb{P}(y|u)$ and $\mathbb{P}(u|y)$, all probability measures on $H.$
+To overcome this problem, we will apply a Bayesian approach and hence will need to put probability measures on the Hilbert space $H$; in particular we will want to study $\P(u)$, $\P(y|u)$ and $\P(u|y)$, all probability measures on $H$.